Radhakrishna-guntur/kubernetes-demo/README.md

 Add new nodes with the updated software version, migrate workloads to these new nodes, and then decommission the older nodes.

-Case07: CRDs - Custom Resource Definitions
+**Case07: CRDs - Custom Resource Definitions**

 CRDs allow you to define your own custom resources, extending the Kubernetes API to fit your specific needs.

-Why Use CRDs?
+**Why Use CRDs?**

 CRDs are incredibly powerful because they enable you to represent and manage application-specific resources in a Kubernetes-native way.
 Here are some reasons why you might want to use CRDs:

+**Abstraction: **
-Abstraction: CRDs allow you to abstract away complex logic into custom resources, making it easier to manage and interact with your applications.
+CRDs allow you to abstract away complex logic into custom resources, making it easier to manage and interact with your applications.

+**Consistency: **
-Consistency: By defining custom resources, you ensure that your applications are consistently managed across different environments.
+By defining custom resources, you ensure that your applications are consistently managed across different environments.

+**Automation:**
-Automation: CRDs enable automation by allowing you to define custom controllers that can watch and reconcile the state of custom resources.
+CRDs enable automation by allowing you to define custom controllers that can watch and reconcile the state of custom resources.

+**Enter Kustomize**

+Kustomize provides a scalable solution to avoid excessive duplication.
+Instead of maintaining separate configurations for each environment, you can create a single Base configuration and apply environment-specific Overlays for adjustments.

+Kustomize effectively addresses the challenges of managing configurations across multiple environments by allowing you to maintain a single Base configuration and apply minimal, environment-specific Overlays.
+This strategy ensures consistency, reduces maintenance overhead, and scales well as your Kubernetes deployments grow.